wangpeng1870542/ODM/README.md

 docker pull opendronemap/odm
 ```

-Run ODM by placing some images (JPEGs, TIFFs or DNGs) in a folder named “images” (for example `C:\Users\youruser\datasets\project\images` or `/home/youruser/datasets/project/images`) and simply run from a Command Prompt / Terminal:
+Run ODM by placing some images (JPEGs, TIFFs or DNGs) in a folder named “images�? (for example `C:\Users\youruser\datasets\project\images` or `/home/youruser/datasets/project/images`) and simply run from a Command Prompt / Terminal:

 ```bash
 # Windows